jacekk/codeception-dataprovider-module/README.md

 # Codeception DataProvider Module

 This module helps to manage data (that you use inside tests) in an easy way.
-Especially when you like Yaml/YML files format :)
+Especially, when you like Yaml/YML files format.

 * [Installation](#installation)
 * [Parameters](#parameters)